StreamPot/StreamPot/packages/landing/getting-started.md

 StreamPot consist of two parts:

 - `@streampot/client` is a JavaScript library that you can use to interact with the server.
-- `@streampot/server` is a Node.js backend you can host on your own server.
+- `@streampot/server` is a CLI tool that you can use to launch the server.

 ## Setting up the client